Climate link to Sydney floods points to growing disaster risks

 "Climate change is exacerbating the effect of La Nina.
 Our research suggests that climate change increases the frequency of strong La Nina events.
 However, even if La Nina events themselves do not change, the impacts are expected to be more severe.
 The flooding events that are currently unfolding may be a reflection of that," he told The Straits Times.

 La Nina causes the large-scale cooling of surface temperatures in the central and eastern equatorial Pacific Ocean that occurs every two to seven years.
-The present La Nina episode started in 2020 and continued largely uninterrupted until June this year, when Australia's national weather agency, the Bureau of Meteorology, declared the event over but gave it a 50-50 chance to re-form later this year.
+The present La Nina episode started in 2020 and continued largely uninterrupted until June this year, when Australia's national weather agency, the Bureau of Meteorology, declared the event over but said it might re-form later this year.

-Even as the influence of the present La Nina wanes, another weather phenomenon is set to bring more rainfall to South-eastern Australia in the coming months - a negative Indian Ocean Dipole (IOD).
+Even as the influence of the present La Nina wanes, another weather phenomenon is set to bring more rainfall to south-eastern Australia - a negative Indian Ocean Dipole (IOD).

 Conversely, positive IODs have the opposite effect.
 A strong positive IOD was partly to blame for severe drought across eastern Australia in 2019 that fuelled record bush fires.

-With so much rain over the past two years, catchments are saturated.
-But planning authorities have also made things worse by allowing continued urban expansion into flood plains in Sydney and elsewhere, putting thousands of homes at risk.
+With so much rain over the past two years, catchment areas are saturated.
+But the planning authorities have also made things worse by allowing continued urban expansion into floodplains in Sydney and elsewhere, putting thousands of homes at risk.

-This has increased the need to try to reduce the impacts of floods, tackling the urban sprawl and building higher bridges and other flood defences.

 "The repeated flood events across the Australian east coast foreshadow a future of wild weather, disruption and loss unless we act now," said Professor Mark Howden, director of the Institute for Climate, Energy & Disaster Solutions at The Australian National University in Canberra.

-"Without a clear plan to confront global warming and its impacts, we can expect this disruption to ramp up over time," he said in a commentary on Tuesday (July 5) in The Sydney Morning Herald.
+"Without a clear plan to confront global warming and its impacts, we can expect this disruption to ramp up over time," he said in a commentary in The Sydney Morning Herald yesterday.

-He said reducing the risks meant shifting people and property out of harm's way.
-A focus area is the Hawkesbury-Nepean floodplain in western Sydney where the worst flooding has occurred.
+He added that reducing the risks meant shifting people and property out of harm's way, especially from the Hawkesbury-Nepean floodplain in western Sydney where the worst flooding has occurred.

-"We can reduce both exposure to flood and sensitivity to flood by not further developing the Hawkesbury-Nepean floodplain, by relocating existing people and structures in risky locations, and by raising the levels of housing or by improving early warning systems," he said.

-The floods crisis underscores the wider threat from weather-related disasters across the country that is set to affect more homes and businesses and drive up insurance costs.

-The government, for instance, plans to set up a Disaster Ready Fund to provide up to A$200 million (S$191 million) a year for disaster prevention and resilience programmes.
+The government plans to set up a disaster ready fund to provide up to A$200 million (S$191 million) a year for disaster prevention and resilience programmes.

+The flood crisis underscores the wider threat from weather-related disasters across the country that is driving up insurance costs.